-- Students will earn 6 credits. - 2-week program plus 4 predeparture sessions. - Interdisciplinary course, with upper-division UO credits applicable toward majors in Romance Languages (Italian, French and Spanish), German Studies, History, International Studies, Environmental Studies, and Comparative Literature.
+- Students will earn 6 credits. - 2-week program plus 6 predeparture sessions. - Interdisciplinary course, with upper-division UO credits applicable toward majors in Romance Languages (Italian, French and Spanish), German Studies, History, International Studies, Environmental Studies, and Comparative Literature.
 Elective credits applicable also in a variety of disciplines including Geography and Earth Sciences. - The course is taught in English.
-Students doing their readings and projects in Italian, French of Spanish will get their 300 or 400 level credits in the respective languages.
+Students doing their readings and projects in Italian, French of Spanish will get their credits in the respective languages.

-FIELD SEMINAR
+FIELD SEMINAR August 28-September 10, 2022

-August 29-September 12, 2021